 Also, you will need to have the bank’s accounting checked to make sure they are not over billing you, which is common.
 The other fact to consider is how long the bank took to foreclose on the property.
 If the bank took an unreasonable amount of time to foreclose, it is possible that the deficiency the bank seeks is grossly inflated to the obligor’s detriment.
 This is not allowed.

-Contact an attorney at Arnold & Wadsworth for a consultation.
-We have offices in Salt Lake City and Ogden to serve you best.
+Contact an attorney at Arnold, Wadsworth & Coggins for a consultation.
+We have offices in Salt Lake City, Ogden, and Utah County to serve you best.